 How much time do I have to file a lawsuit?

 You ordinarily must file your lawsuit before the statute of limitations expires.
-This time period depends on the jurisdiction in which you reside, and the particular facts of your case.
-Generally, each state has a two- to three-year statute of limitation in which to file claims.
+This time period depends on the jurisdiction in which you reside and the particular facts of your case.
+Generally, each state has a two or three-year statute of limitations in which to file claims.